-Managing the project budget in line is one of the most difficult things in project management, yet it’s a huge factor in determining the success of your project.
+Managing the project budget is one of the most difficult parts of project management, yet it’s a huge factor in determining its success.

-The goal is to keep your budget in line throughout the course of the project so you can avoid falling into emergency mode at any point with a huge budget overrun that you have to fix or you may find yourself at the brink of project shutdown.
+The goal is to keep your budget in line throughout the course of the project so you can avoid falling into emergency mode at any point.
+This could include incurring a huge budget overrun that you have to fix or you may find yourself at the brink of project shutdown.

-The following 3 processes are extremely helpful in keeping project budgets in check:
+The following three processes are extremely helpful in keeping project budgets in check:

-- Review the project budget at least weekly.
-It’s important to stay on top of the budget.
-After all, it's much easier to fix a 10% budget overrun now than a 40% budget overrun a month from now.
+- Review the project budget at least weekly: It’s crucial to stay on top of the budget.
+It's much easier to fix a 10% budget overrun now than a 40% budget overrun a month from now.

 Why project management software with budget tracking is important